Golden Plains Wind Farm Onsite Quarry

 - Site office, car parking, workshop and amenities.

-The quarry has been designed as a shallow pit to allow extraction near the surface in consideration of the groundwater table and to support rehabilitation back to farmland.
-The quarry has been positioned within the wind farm, away from occupied residences, with the nearest occupied residence approximately 900m away and the second closest occupied residence approximately 1.2km away.
+The quarry has been positioned within the wind farm, away from occupied residences, with the nearest occupied residence approximately 840m away and the second closest occupied residence approximately 1.2km away.

 The quarry is a temporary facility to support the Golden Plains Wind farm construction, and it will be rehabilitated following construction.

-Flora and fauna assessments were conducted across the quarry site.
-No areas of fauna habitat were identified, and there are only small areas of remnant native vegetation.
-These areas of vegetation will be avoided by the quarry where possible.
+Flora assessments were conducted across the quarry site.
+Only small areas of remnant native vegetation.
+These areas of vegetation will be retained and protected where possible.

 The quarry area will be assessed to identify any cultural heritage sensitivities, and a Cultural Heritage Management Plan will be developed to ensure the appropriate management of cultural issues during development and operation of the proposed quarry.

-Airblast and ground vibrations from blasting operations within the quarry will comply with the guideline limits set by DSDBI.
-Assessments will be conducted to ensure that blasting, including management of flyrock, can be conducted safely, in accordance with the relevant blasting standards.
+Airblast and ground vibrations from blasting operations within the quarry will comply with, Environmental guidelines – Ground Vibration and Airblast Limits for Blasting in Mines and Quarries that has been prepared by the Department of Economic Development, Jobs, Transport and Resources.
+Assessments will be conducted to ensure that blasting, including management of flyrock, can be conducted safely, in accordance with the relevant blasting guidelines and standards.